 In March 2018, we issued 600 shares of our Series E Convertible Preferred Stock, \$1,000 stated value ("Series E Preferred Stock"), for net proceeds, after deduction of certain expenses, of \$590,000.
+In September 2018, we issued an additional 600 shares of Series E Preferred Stock for net proceeds of \$600,000.

 Each share of Series E Preferred Stock is entitled to a liquidation preference equal to the initial purchase price, has no voting rights, and is not entitled to a dividend.
-The Series E Preferred Stock is convertible at any time at the option of the holders into shares of our common stock, with an initial conversion price of \$0.08 per share.
-The Series E Preferred Shares contains price adjustment provisions, which may, under certain circumstances, reduce the conversion price on future dates according to a formula based on the then-current market price for our common stock.
+The Series E Preferred Stock is convertible at any time at the option of the holders into shares of our common stock, with a current conversion price of \$0.02544 per share.
+The Series E Preferred Shares contains price adjustment provisions, which may, under certain circumstances reduce the conversion price to match if we sell or grant options to purchase, including rights to reprice, our common stock or common stock equivalents at a price lower than the then conversion price of the Series E Preferred Stock, or if we announce plans to do so.